Single-line command

 ssh $HOST sudo ls /root sudo: no tty present and no askpass program specified

-requires interactive shell, it can be enabled with -t
+sudo requires interactive shell, it can be enabled with -t parameter.

 ssh -t $HOST sudo ls /root [sudo] password for zaiste: